olga-demidko/documentation/docs/guide/vulnerabilities/30-ssti.md

     </tr>
 </table>

-Server Side Template Injection allows an attacker to:
+This vulnerability allows an attacker to:
 * Gain sensitive information
 * Execute shell commands